andrew/ultimate-awesome/README.md

 - [awesome-gpt-oss](https://github.com/milisp/awesome-gpt-oss) - A curated list of awesome GPT-OSS resources, tools, tutorials, and projects.
 - [awesome_video-guided_surgery](https://github.com/mjahmadee/awesome_video-guided_surgery) - Awesome Image-guided Surgery.
 - [awesome-gitfather](https://github.com/mkloubert/awesome-gitfather) - A curated list of awesome and amazing things The GitFather and his friends did, still do and will do as well.
+- [awesome-dl4g](https://github.com/ML4GLand/awesome-dl4g) - (Soon to be) community-curated list of software packages and data resources for deep learning for genomics (DL4G).
 - [awesome-micro-frontends](https://github.com/mpankajarun/awesome-micro-frontends) - A list of resources for micro-frontends.
 - [awesome-badge](https://github.com/mrjohannchang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .